Preserving Attorney-Client Privilege in Patent Proceedings

 Thomas J. Scott, Jr.

-He chairs the firm's Intellectual Property Group and focuses on all aspects of intellectual property including patent prosecution, litigation and licensing, appellate practice and technology licensing.Close
+Mr. Scott is responsible for the firm’s legal and licensing activities and staff.
+He formerly chaired the Intellectual Property Practice Groups at Goodwin Procter and Hunton & Williams.
+Mr. Scott focuses on all aspects of intellectual property including patent prosecution, litigation and licensing, appellate practice, and technology licensing.Close